-Today I'm sharing with you a simple recipe for something to make your summer a safer one — Vitamin C Spray to neutralize chlorine exposure on your body and your hair, aka a DIY After Swim Spray.
+Today I’m sharing with you a simple recipe for something to make your summer a safer one — an After Swim Chlorine Neutralizing Spray, aka a DIY After Swim Spray.

 It’s summer….and with that comes time at the beach — and the pool.